silviaCerby/gitbook/docs/management/monitoring/video-how-to-use-the-cerby-activity-panel.md

 ---
-description: This article demonstrates the two most common ways to leverage the Activity panel report.
+description: "This article demonstrates the two most common ways to leverage the Activity panel report."
 intercom_id: 5620137
 ---